 Exploring suffrage and the women in our history

-This year marks the centenary of a key victory in the struggle for suffrage which gave some women the right to vote.
-Our Women and Power programme explores the lives of those who fought for the vote, as well as those who influenced change throughout history.
+2018 marked the centenary of a key victory in the struggle for suffrage which gave some women the right to vote.
+Our Women and Power programme explored the lives of those who fought for the vote, as well as those who influenced change throughout history.

-With a year of events and exhibitions, you’ll be able to discover how places we care for have been home to women of every background; women of incredible strength and determination, whose voices were often silenced.
-Join us to explore how their lives helped to shape the modern world.
+With a year of events and exhibitions, visitors were able to discover how places we care for have been home to women of every background; women of incredible strength and determination, whose voices were often silenced.

-You’ll find a lot to uncover about suffrage at properties like Killerton, Wightwick, Cragside, and Bodnant Garden, which have very special links to both sides of the movement.
+Visitors were able to uncover stories about suffrage at properties like Killerton, Wightwick, Cragside, and Bodnant Garden, which have very special links to both sides of the movement.

-But many of the stories we’ll be telling reach back much further than the 1918 Act of Parliament that granted women limited voting rights.
-At over 100 of the places we look after, you’ll have the chance to closely explore the stories of women from across history, some of which have never been told.
-When you want to dig deeper into these stories, look out for the National Trust podcast and the guidebook.
+But many of the stories we told reached back much further than the 1918 Act of Parliament that granted women limited voting rights.
+At over 100 of the places we look after, we revealed the stories of women from across history, some of which have never been told.

-There are also collaborations with the National Portrait Gallery and the National Archives for you to enjoy.
-Visit Women and Power exhibitions, the pop-up heritage project Suffragette City, and the specially commissioned creative project A Room of One’s Own.
+There were also collaborations with the National Portrait Gallery and the National Archives including exhibitions, the pop-up heritage project Suffragette City, and the specially commissioned creative project A Room of One’s Own.